TecOrb-Developers/socket_chat_node_js/README.md

 /****************To start app*******
-# First Run This CMD
+# First Run This CMD To Install Node Modules
 npm install

-#Second Run This CMD
+#Second Run This CMD To Start Server
 node app.js

 #After that open this url on  browser two tabs